-- Place cashews in an upright blender, adding 4 cups of water, the dates, salt, cinnamon, coconut butter and vanilla extract.
+- Prepare cashew milk as follows: Place cashews in an upright blender, adding 4 cups of water, the dates and/or maple syrup and the vanilla extract.

-- Pour liquid into bowl with chia seeds, whisk well.
+- Pour liquid into the bowl with the chia seeds, whisk well.

 - Place in the fridge and chill for 1 hour.